Gingertonic/Gingertonic.github.io/_posts/2018-02-11-the_prequels_or_from_circus_to_coding.markdown

 **She is not bound to the rules of the code, the code is waiting for her and responding to her.**
 <iframe width="560" height="315" src="https://www.youtube.com/embed/iMHbCSaY3UA?rel=0&amp;showinfo=0&amp;start=10" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

-*'He Sees the Shore' vocals -Ganavya, composition and programming -Beth Michelle Schofield*
+*'He Sees the Shore' vocals -Ganavya*
+*composition, recorders and programming -Beth Michelle Schofield (that's me!)*

 *"Alright,"* I hear you say, *"so you understand some logic, but isn't Max just dragging boxes around?"*